jonayed-i/Pentago-Twist-AI/README.md

 ## Results
 - Code has a 99.99% chance to beat a random agent.
-- In a classroom tournament with over 400 agents created by other students, my AI was in the top 5%
+- In a classroom tournament against over 400 agents created by other students, my AI was in the top 5%

 ## Demo